 In summary, Miller and her colleagues who research Rhetorical Genre Studies believe that genres play a foundational role in meaning-making activities, including interpretation, reading, writing, and speaking.
 Genres presume an action and they reflect the rhetorical situation and motives of stakeholders.
 Thus, genres are much more than classification schemes or ways communities distinguish themselves from other communities: genres are ways to efficiently respond to recurring situations.
 Rather than reinvent the wheel every time, we want to save time and respond effectively by first seeing if past responses can work again or be slightly altered.
 Thus, genres are like big Lego chunks that can we can re-use when starting a new Lego creation that is similar to past Lego creations.

-First, it’s helpful to recognize the rhetoricity of genres.
-Given genres play such an important role in meaning making practices, it’s helpful to pay some conscious attention to them when reading and writing.
+Because genres play such an important role in meaning making practices, it’s helpful to pay some conscious attention to them when reading and writing.

 While conducting a rhetorical analysis of a new genre is helpful for many writers to consider before they get started on a new problem, some people find it paralyzing to think too much about genre.
 Sometimes you may even want to ignore thoughts about the genre and just begin drafting and trying to sort through what you want to say.
 This is especially true when